aaronArinder/fh_mirror/README.md

 ### <a name="running-app"></a> Running the app
+- First, run `nvm use`.
+That'll get you on the same version of Node I'm currently running (yes, yes, I'll update it soon).
+- Get the dependencies: from `app/`, run `npm install && cd server && npm install && cd ..`.
+- To run the app, you'll need a database.
+Open `psql` or `pgcli` or however you do these things, and run `create database <insert_db_name_here>`.
+You might as well go with `family_hope` as your db name.
+Make sure whatever your db name is, you put it in `common.env.js` along with your postgres username, host, and password.
+See the `config` section above.
+- Once you've a database, from the `app/` directory (or wherever, so long as you get the path right), open pgcli, psql, or whatever, and run`\i server/database-scripts/create-tables.sql`.
+Once done, type `commit` and hit enter.
+You now have tables!

 #### Client-only
 To use the webpack-dev-server, run `npm run develop`.
 This is useful when working on frontend views, but otherwise isn't terribly useful; in general, it's better to run the server and statically serve the bundled files to get closer to how the app will actually be served.